ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### #### TWO TYPES OF DECISIONS

 In an annual letter to shareholders in 1997, Jeff Bezos outlined a framework for classifying decisions into Type 1 and Type 2 decisions.
 Type 1 decisions are not reversible, and should be thought through methodically, carefully, slowly, and with great deliberation and consultation, Bezos wrote.
-If you walk through a door and don't like what you see on the other side, you can t get back to where you were before.
+If you walk through a door and don't like what you see on the other side, you can't get back to where you were before.
 Which programming language you use, for example, is a Type 1 decision.

 Type 2 decisions are the opposite.
 They can and should be made quickly by high-judgment individuals or small groups.
 Which exact shade of gray a button is can be a Type 2 decision, as it's easily changed down the line.

 Bezos's advice, which I'll echo here, is that using Type 1 decision-making for Type 2 decisions leads to slowness and failure to experiment and innovate.

-Most of your day-to-day technical decisions are Type 2 and are best made quickly and revisited or confirmed after you've collected more data via a prototype or MVP implementation. is is because the most expensive element of most startup technical decisions is the engineering team's time invested in the solution.
+Most of your day-to-day technical decisions are Type 2 and are best made quickly and revisited or confirmed after you've collected more data via a prototype or MVP implementation.
+This is because the most expensive element of most startup technical decisions is the engineering team's time invested in the solution.
 If you deliberately constrain the time (and thus cost) invested into validating a reversible decision, you're out only a small bit.
 Most Type 2 technical decisions become irreversible only after you've invested considerable time and new engineering on top of them, so be rigorous about evaluating progress early on.
 When in doubt, make the decision to reverse early.

 #### BREAKING TIES